-Fortune Chasi is a lawyer-cum-politician, who was elected to be the Member of Parliament (MP) for Mazowe South after the July 31st 2013 polls as a member of the Zimbabwe African National Union Patriotic Front (ZANU PF).
-He was however fired by Robert Mugabe during the post 6th ZANU PF People's Congress which was held from 2–6 December 2014.
-In December 2017 under the Mnangagwa administration he was appointed as the deputy for legal affairs in the Zanu-PF party.
+Fortune Chasi is a lawyer, politician, and musician.
+He is the current Deputy Minister of Transport & Infrastructure.
+In December 2017 under the Mnangagwa administration, he was appointed as the deputy for legal affairs in the Zanu-PF party.
 Chasi was reelected during the 2018 elections and remains the Member of Parliament for Mazowe South.
 He is the current Parliamentary Portfolio Committee Chairman on Justice, Legal and Parliamentary Affairs.

 February 5, 1965